Ultimately, becoming data driven is not a matter of technology. It’s all about understanding technology and what it can do for your business (model).

-We make sure you have the vision how data is enhancing your business strategy, what technology you’ll need to achieve your goals, what processes and organisation needs to be aligned and how your people can benefit.
+We pivot your organisation around this new (data) technology by initiating, managing and implementing data (related) products, projects and teams.
+To do so, we make sure you have the vision how data is enhancing your business strategy, what technology you’ll need to achieve your goals, what processes and organisation needs to be aligned and how your people can benefit.

 Our clients range from C-level executives during data strategy trajectories to operational level when streamlining existing data initiatives.

 We’ve initiated, managed and implemented numerous data (related) products and projects and set up data analysis teams across industries in The Netherlands (e.g. healthcare, pharma, insurance, retail, leisure, automotive).

 Yes, we know our stuff about concepts like Lean, Agile, Business Model Canvas, Design Thinking and Lean startup, but we have an extra bonus: our knowledge of and experience with the latest (data) technologies.

 This combination of experience in management, process and technology ensures we are able to lead your (data or tech) teams with focus and agility, depending on the circumstances.
 Whether it’s:

 Prime the team or job for your own candidate.

 Align the team with other parts of your organization.